-Each theory course will be evaluated for a total of 100 marks, out of which 30 marks for Continuous Internal Assessment (CIA) and 70 marks for Semester End Examination (SEE).Out of 30 marks allotted for CIA during the semester, marks are awarded by taking average of two CIA examinations or the marks scored in the make-up examination.
+The course will be evaluated for a total of 100 marks, with 30 marks for Continuous Internal Assessment (CIA) and 70 marks for Semester End Examination (SEE).
+Out of 30 marks allotted for CIA during the semester, marks are awarded by taking average of two CIA examinations or the marks scored in the make-up examination.

 Semester End Examination (SEE): The SEE is conducted for 70 marks of 3 hours duration.
 The syllabus for the theory courses is divided into FIVE modules and each module carries equal weightage in terms of marks distribution.
 The question paper pattern is as follows.
 Two full questions with "either" or "choice" will be drawn from each module.
 Each question carries 14 marks.
 There could be a maximum of two sub divisions in a question.
-The expected percentage of cognitive level of the questions is broadly based on the criteria given in below Table.